xinwenfu/GenCyber/IntrusionDetection/README.md

 what each field means and what is the name.

 The binary content of the entire packet is shown in the bottom panel, including all the headers in binary.

+### Searching packet contents

+To find a string within packets, click on Edit > Find Packet.
+* Select **Packet list**, Packet details or Packet bytes Under "Find By:" select "string" and enter your search string in the text entry box.
+You'll probably want to leave "Case sensitive" unchecked.
+Under "Search in", the default is "Packet list" but that will only find a string that appears in the Info column of the Packet List pane, which is the one-line-per-packet summary view.
+There is a lot more information in most packets than what appears in the packet list Info column, so try "Packet details" and "Packet bytes".

 ## Hands-on